GammaZero: Learning To Guide POMDP Belief Space Search With Graph Representations: Experiments

 \subsubsection{Domains}

-We evaluate GammaZero on two standard POMDP benchmarks that exhibit different characteristics:
+We evaluate GammaZero on on four POMDP benchmark domains that exhibit different characteristics:

-\textbf{LightDark.} A one-dimensional localization problem where an agent must navigate to a goal location under state uncertainty.
-The agent receives noisy position observations, with noise minimized in a ``light'' region at distance $d$ from the origin.
-We test two variants: LightDark(5) where the light region is at $y=5$, and LightDark(10) where it is at $y=10$.
-The latter requires longer-horizon information gathering, making it more challenging for planning algorithms.
-The state space is continuous ($s \in \mathbb{R}$), the action space consists of three discrete actions (move up/down by 1, or stop), and observations are continuous with Gaussian noise dependent on distance from the light region.
+\textbf{LightDark (LD) \cite{sunberg2018online} :} A 1D localization problem where an agent navigates to a goal under state uncertainty, receiving noisy observations that improve near a ``light'' region at distance $d$.
+We test LightDark(5) and LightDark(10), where larger $d$ requires longer-horizon information gathering.

-\textbf{RockSample(n,k).} An information gathering problem on an $n \times n$ grid with $k$ rocks of unknown quality (good or bad).
-The agent has perfect knowledge of its own position but must use a noisy sensor to determine rock quality before sampling.
-The sensor accuracy decreases with distance according to an exponential decay function.
-We test on RockSample(7,8), RockSample(11,11), RockSample(15,15), and RockSample(20,20), with state spaces ranging from 12,800 to over 400 million states.
-This domain challenges algorithms to balance exploration (sensing rocks) with exploitation (sampling good rocks and reaching the exit).
+\textbf{RockSample(n,k)/RS(n,k) \cite{smith2004heuristic}:} An information-gathering problem on an $n \times n$ grid with $k$ rocks of unknown quality.
+The agent must use a distance-dependent noisy sensor to assess rocks before sampling.
+State space: $O(n^2 \cdot 2^k)$, ranging from 12,800 states for (7,8) to over 400 million for (20,20).

+\textbf{MultiObjectSearch(n,k)/MOS(n,k) \cite{wandzel2019multi}:} A target localization problem where a robot must find and declare $k$ hidden objects on an $n \times n$ grid using a range-limited sensor with detection probability $\epsilon$.
+State space: $O(n^{2(k+1)} \cdot 2^k)$.
+We test MOS(6,4) and MOS(8,6).

+\textbf{Rearrangement(n,k)/RG(n,k):} A mobile manipulation domain we introduce for this evaluation, where a robot must locate $k$ objects with unknown positions and transport them to goal locations on an $n \times n$ grid.
+State space: $O(n^{2(k+1)} \cdot 4 \cdot 2^k)$, combining perceptual uncertainty with multi-step planning.
+We test (6,4) to (8,5).